 Foundation Program (FP)

-Join us as we study How to Understand the Mind.
+Join us as we study The New Heart of Wisdom.

 Wednesdays 6:30pm-9pm with Rebecca Gauthier

 Foundation Program is ideal for those who have gained a basic understanding of Kadampa Buddhism through General Program classes, but who wish to learn more and make a deeper commitment to their practice.
 Through regular teachings, meditation, systematic study and group discussion, the FP offers support and structure to our spiritual life.
 This program affords an opportunity to gain authentic experience of Dharma without abandoning our modern lifestyle.
 Warm friendships develop as students inspire each other, sharing insights and experiences of the spiritual path.

 The success of the program lies in the manageable commitment made by the student, and in the clear structure of study.
 Students sign up to study a book or part of a book, agree to attend each class, learn the material, and to take a test at the conclusion of the study.
 Class meets once a week for two and a half hours.

 What Happens at a Class?